AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 ### Video Mode Preference

-The first Detailed Timing Descriptors in [E-EDID][E-EDID], called _Preferred Timing Mode_, is always present and the Constraint Set(s) that represent it MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets.
+The first Detailed Timing Descriptor in [E-EDID][E-EDID], called _Preferred Timing Mode_, is always present and the Constraint Set(s) that represent it MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets.

 If the first Short Video Descriptor takes precedence over _Preferred Timing Mode_ (as described in [CTA-861][CTA-861] section 7.5), then the corresponding Constraint Set MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets, taking precedence over the Constraint Set that represent the _Preferred Timing Mode_.